-Situated on the banks of the River Nar in Narborough Norfolk, the historic 19th-century bone mill has been awarded a £92,200 grant from the Heritage Lottery Fund (HLF).
-The grant will be used to repair and conserve the remains and tell the stories behind its historic significance in the areas agricultural and industrial heritage.
-The disused mill and its workings (including the waterwheel, millstones , timber gate and sluice-system) will be repaired and conserved with the help of local volunteers and opened up to visitors.
+Situated on the banks of the River Nar in Narborough Norfolk, the historic 19th-century bone mill was awarded a £92,200 grant from the Heritage Lottery Fund (HLF) in 2015.
+The grant has been used to repair and conserve the remains and tell the stories behind its historic significance in the areas agricultural and industrial heritage.
+The disused mill and its workings (including the waterwheel, millstones , timber gate and sluice-system) are being repaired and conserved with the help of local volunteers.

 Below are two recently discovered images (April 2016): Left from around 1880, right from the 1920's